phillipod/SISTER/README.md

 │   ├── hashindex.py
 │   ├── image.py
 │   └── persistent_executor.py
-└── ... (other folders such as components/, metrics/, documentation files)
+└── ... (other folders such as components/, metrics/)
 ```

 ---